Day 1: Hanoi - Mai Chau

 Ban Gioc Waterfall

 This is the day you'll visit Ban Gioc Waterfall—the biggest in Vietnam.
 Riding the scenic route from Cao Bang through the villages of the Dzao, Mong and Thai peoples, you'll arrive there for lunch and a swim around noon.
 Situated right on the border (and subject to a longstanding international territorial dispute) with China, it makes for some fantastic dirt biking.
-You'll spend the night in a homestay close to the waterfall, run by people of the Tay minority.
+You'll spend the night in a homestay close to the waterfall, most likely one run by people of the Tay minority.

 Day 10: Ban Gioc Waterfall - Mau Son